retainful/woocommerce/readme.txt

 - Customer clicks the link to recover his cart.
 - Completes the purchase

-With Retainful Premium plans, you can also [capture the customer's email when they add an item to cart](https://www.retainful.com/docs/woocommerce/collect-email-address-before-adding-to-cart-in-woocommerce?utm_source=wp_directory&utm_medium=description&utm_campaign=marketplace&utm_content=doc_link) or when they try to leave your site without buying, i.e, [Exit Intent Popup](https://www.retainful.com/docs/woocommerce/exit-intent-popup?utm_source=wp_directory&utm_medium=description&utm_campaign=marketplace&utm_content=doc_link)
+With Retainful Premium plans, you can also [capture customer's email when they add an item to cart](https://www.retainful.com/docs/woocommerce/collect-email-address-before-adding-to-cart-in-woocommerce?utm_source=wp_directory&utm_medium=description&utm_campaign=marketplace&utm_content=doc_link) or when they try to leave your site without buying, i.e, [Exit Intent Popup](https://www.retainful.com/docs/woocommerce/exit-intent-popup?utm_source=wp_directory&utm_medium=description&utm_campaign=marketplace&utm_content=doc_link)

 **How to get started with Retainful?**